oernster/find-new-music-from-local-flac/README.md

 - ```python buildexe.py``` - This will create an executable file runnable on Windows in a subdirectory called dist.
 - Run the `PlaylistGenerator.exe` created program.

+## Running

+- Choose view | Show Console Output if you want to see that before you start.
+- Hit the Step 1 button, choose your music directory and wait; watch the progress bar.
+- Hit the step 2 button, choose your recommendations.json (located in the music directory) and wait; watch the progress bar.

+Note: Step 1 takes the longest time; step 2 also takes a little time but not so long.